IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 from qiskit.quantum_info import Operator
 ```

-Say we have a function $f$ which takes some zeroes and ones as input and returns 0 or 1 according to some logic.
+Say we have a function $f$ which takes some zeroes and ones as input and returns 0 or 1 according to some logic:

+$$
+f: (x_0, x_1, x_2, ...) \rightarrow y \in [0, 1], \text{where } x_n \in [0, 1]
+$$

 We cannot inspect the function, but we can invoke it as a black box and, based on the output of our experiments, we are able to understand the underlying logic.
 We call such a function an "oracle".

-A one-bit oracle will only be able to produce the following results:
+An oracle with just one input will only be able to produce the following results:

 1. $f(0) = 0, f(1) = 0$
 2. $f(0) = 1, f(1) = 1$